Module java.xml

 Legacy Property Names (deprecated)

 JDK releases prior to JDK 17 support the use of URI style prefix for properties.
 These legacy property names are deprecated as of JDK 17 and may be removed in future releases.
 If both new and legacy properties are set, the new property names take precedence regardless of how and where they are set.
-The overriding order as defined in Scope and Order thus becomes, in descending order:
+The overriding order as defined in Property Precedence thus becomes:

 • The default value;